 The character of The Dalmore 15 is achieved by then splitting the whisky equally between three different sherry woods; Amoroso, Apostoles and Matusalem oloroso for a further three years.

-Suntory Whisky Yamazaki Single Malt Whisky is a very popular single malt scotch whiskey that is known in Japan.
+Suntory Whisky Yamazaki Single Malt Whisky is a very popular single malt scotch whisky that is known in Japan.

 Suntory Whisky Yamazaki Single Malt Whisky has a rich and experienced taste that is suited for those who take their whiskey seriously, Suntory Whisky Yamazaki Single Malt Whisky is made in the famous Suntory distilleries which have gained prominence in Japan over the recent years.